Guess what was playing on the radio when I gave birth to my youngest daughter? ‘Baby Love‘ by The Supremes.

 One of the things I find frustrating about running my own business is that I’m in charge of deciding what do to next.

 Independence brings incredible opportunities for creativity but also frustration because I can’t do everything.
-If you have worked with me, or belong to The Confident Mother Means Business, you know I encourage women to focus on just ONE thing.
+If you have been following me for a while, you know I encourage women to focus on just ONE thing.
 Sometimes, I have so many ideas I don’t know which one thing to pick.